10 Aug The Only Difference Between Feminism and Equality is Press Coverage

-Some of these are not enforced by law, but may as well be etched in stone on Mount Sinai and preached globally as if it were.
+Some of these are not enforced by law, but may as well be etched in stone on Mount Sinai and preached globally as if they were.

-In some parts of the world, particularly developing countries, women are still valued as property or even worse – liabilities.
+In some parts of the world, particularly in developing countries, women are still valued as property or even worse – liabilities.
 This fact is among the chief motivations for child marriages.
-Girls are not valued as much as boys and allowing them to marry young eases the economic strain on a poor family by sending the burden elsewhere (in this case the family of the husband).
-Children, particularly little girls, should be free to experience childhood as we have been privileged to do.
+Girls are not valued as much as boys and allowing them to marry young eases the economic strain on a poor family by sending the burden elsewhere (in this case, the family of the husband).
+Children, particularly little girls, should be free to experience childhood as we (i.e. men and boys) are privileged to do.
 Sadly, 76%, 48%, and 45% of children are denied a human childhood experience in Niger, Mozambique, and Somalia respectively.
-These are but three countries where women’s oppression runs rampant in regard to child marriages.
+These are but three countries where women’s oppression runs rampant with regard to child marriages.